doctrine/orm/docs/en/reference/events.rst

 .. note::

-    Note that Licecycle Callbacks are not supported for :doc:`Embeddables</tutorials/embeddables>`.
+    Lifecycle Callbacks are not supported for :doc:`Embeddables</tutorials/embeddables>`.

 .. code-block:: php